lanl-aea/waves/docs/tutorial_00_scons.rst

 traditional software build systems.
 For most engineering simulation workflows, software build systems will work out-of-the-box.
 However, it is difficult to implement engineering parameter studies in software build systems, which are designed to produce a single program, not many nearly identical configurations of the same program.
-The `WAVES`_ parameter generator utility, (:ref:`parameter_study_cli`) are designed to work with most build systems, but were originally developed with the requirements of `CMake`_ in mind.
+The `WAVES`_ parameter generator utility, :ref:`parameter_study_cli`, is designed to work with most build systems, but were originally developed with the requirements of `CMake`_ in mind.

 For production engineering analysis, `WAVES`_ focuses on extending the build system `SCons`_ because `SCons`_